klutchell/dnscrypt-proxy-docker/README.md

 - `-v /path/to/config:/config` - (optional) mount a custom configuration directory
 - `-e "DNSCRYPT_SERVER_NAMES=['scaleway-fr','google','yandex','cloudflare']"` - _(optional)_ a toml array of specific [public resolvers](https://download.dnscrypt.info/dnscrypt-resolvers/v2/public-resolvers.md) to use upstream

+Note that when using a custom config that your value for `listen_addresses` should be `['0.0.0.0:5053']`.
+Otherwise you may need to disable healthcheck with `--no-healthcheck` or provide a custom `--healthcheck-cmd`.

 ## Building

 ```bash